Blofield Heath

 Blofield Heath is a hamlet in the civil parish of Blofield, in the Broadland district, in the county of Norfolk, England.
 It is about 7 miles from Norwich.
 In 2020 it had an estimated population of 1488.
-Blofield Heath has a post office and Indian restaurant called the Tamarind Blofield, it formerly had a primitive Methodist Chapel.
+Blofield Heath has a post office and it formerly had a primitive Methodist Chapel.
 Blofield Heath is separated from Blofield village by the A47.